markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 148 files with 17,107 lines of code that haven’t been ported, so there is still long way to go.
+There are 148 files with 17,016 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

 ### 3 October 2020

 - Porting process started
+- Port `WordCounter` interface from `StringUtil.java`

 [0]: https://chromium.googlesource.com/chromium/dom-distiller